-6.8.1 Accessibility is an important element of a viable, attractive and thriving town centre.
-Accessibility refers to public transport, car parking provision, and pedestrian and cycle links.

-- 6.8.2 The availability and cost of town centre parking can determine what mode of transport to use and can also influence the business performance of the CSA.
+- 6.8.1 Accessibility is an important element of a viable, attractive and thriving town centre.
+Accessibility refers to public transport, car parking provision, and pedestrian and cycle links. - 6.8.2 The availability and cost of town centre parking can determine what mode of transport to use and can also influence the business performance of the CSA.
 Chepstow has several car parks, the Marks & Spencer Foodhall Car Park has 121 spaces, and two other car parks adjacent to the town centre provide a further 294 spaces, 23 of which are disabled bays.
-All of the carparks are subject to charging and appear to be popular and well used. - 6.8.3 In addition to the above, 97 car parking spaces are located on Station Road, adjacent to the Tesco store and train station.
+All of the carparks are subject to charging and at the time of the 2021 survey appeared to be popular and well used. - 6.8.3 In addition to the above, 98 car parking spaces are located on Station Road, adjacent to the Tesco store and train station.
 The Tesco car park features 350 spaces and acts as a customer car park and a free town centre car park for one and a half hours.
-Furthermore, there is additional car parking provision in the lower part of the town (160 spaces, including 12 disabled bays).
+Furthermore, there is additional car parking provision in the lower part of the town (169 spaces, including 11 disabled bays).
 These car parks are subject to charging and are primarily for visitors to the castle and riverbank walkway. - 6.8.4 Chepstow also functions as an important hub for public transport.
 There are bus services from Thomas Street which serve a wide catchment area including; Bristol and Cribbs Causeway, Lydney, Tintern, Gloucester, Monmouth, Caldicot Newport and Magor.
-There is also a train station located just outside the town centre but in close proximity to the Tesco supermarket, providing services to Cardiff and Birmingham however the pedestrian links to the town centre could be improved. - 6.8.5 In terms of pedestrians, the centre has a relatively compact nature, although its topography is steep with the main streets following the form of a significant hill.
+There is also a train station located just outside the town centre but in close proximity to the Tesco supermarket, providing services to Cardiff and Birmingham however the pedestrian links to the town centre and across the A48 could be improved. - 6.8.5 In terms of pedestrians, the centre has a relatively compact nature, although its topography is steep with the main streets following the form of a significant hill.
 The 110 metres of pedestrianisation along St. Mary's Street and the traffic free Bank Street arcade area are exceptions in the town centre where through traffic continues.
+St Mary's Street continues to record some of the highest average pedestrian flows in the town.
 The town is also the nodal point for the public footpath network. - 6.8.6 Cycle links with the town are generally good with a National Cycle Network and a Regional Cycle Route converging on the town.

 6.8.1 The whole of Chepstow's commercial and retail core lies within a designated conservation area.
 The centre itself contains a range of listed buildings some of which date back to the 17th century.
 The medieval street pattern further reflects the age of the town, and features a gatehouse, narrow cobbled streets and a Port Wall.
 The environmental quality of the town centre is generally high and there is limited evidence of graffiti and litter.
+Measures such as the temporary pedestrianisation of High Street implemented during the Covid-19 pandemic help create a safer environment for pedestrians and foster more active travel.